Updated: Sep 28

 Escortees can also be given specific orders such as ‘stay still’ and ‘go there’ (to where your centre screen reticule is pointed).
 Using standing and specific orders in concert can allow you a considerable degree of control over teammates - which will help you to keep them safe.

-For example, if you need to sneak past an area, ordering your escortee to go into stealth mode, passive mode, and to follow you closely will give you the best chance of doing so.
+For example, if you need to sneak past an area with your team in tow, ordering teammates to go into 'stealth mode', 'passive mode', and to 'follow you closely' will give you the best chance of doing so.

 If you need to scout out an area ahead, order them to stay still and place them in defensive mode.
 This will keep them from following you whilst still being able to defend themselves if they are attacked whilst you are gone.